oleg-shilo/shell-x/README.md

 * Definitive menu items order thanks to the use of the sortable prefixes in the file names.
 * Individual context menu definitions for file types based on the file extension.

+_Note, that intencive use of icons may lead to the memory exhaustion..
+This is Windows Explorer bug / design flaw.
+Thus don't overuse this feature.
+You can read more about this in [this therad](https://github.com/oleg-shilo/shell-x/issues/22)._

 ## Installation

 _With Chocolatey_